CryptoSignal/Crypto-Signal/README.md

 - It allows to include prices as part of the notification message.
 - New configuration to easily add many coins.
 Check bellow for "all_pairs".
 - New config var to use a custom "indicator_label" for each configured indicator and crossovers.
 Mainly useful for std_crossover.
+- New indicator iiv (Increase In Volume) to try to identify a pump/dump.

 ## Installing And Running
 The commands listed below are intended to be run in a terminal.